Each Custom shirt is unique, and will work with your body for maximum comfort and style.

 Fifth, minimal fusing.

 Fusing is what keeps your collar and cuffs stiff, but it can unfortunately detach over time leaving you with terrible bubbles.
-Our collars and cuffs do not have fusing directly on the fabric, but attache it by hand to ensure bubbling never occurs.
+Our collars and cuffs do not have fusing directly on the fabric, but attach it by hand to ensure bubbling never occurs.

 6. Finally, additional seam allowance.